-2015 - 2023 Comparisons
+2015 - 2024 Comparisons

 General macroinvertebrate metrics are best used in combination to determine the health of a stream ecosystem.
 However, a few of the metrics can give an overall glimpse into how stream health is changing over time.
 The taxa richness represents how many unique specimens are present in a sample, which is an indication of biological community stability.
 Streams with high taxa richness are better able to respond to and recover from impacts to the water quality.
-In this project, the taxa richness for all samples ranges from 11 to 32, and over the years of this project, the communities present appear to be stable and showing an increasing trend in richness (Figure 3).
+In this project, the taxa richness for all samples ranges from 11 to 32, and over the years of this project, the communities present appear to be stable and show an increasing trend in richness (Figure 3).
 This indicates that the stream ecosystem is healthy and successfully recovering from any disturbances or impacts that may have occurred in the years prior to the survey.
 Several of the 2015 samples did not meet the target specimen count of 300 specimens when the entire sample was sorted, and this can affect the metric results.
 However, even with these low counts, the spring samples still showed a high taxa richness that is comparable to the community sampled in the following years.
 The Headwaters sample from May 2019 showed 32 unique taxa, which was higher than in any of the previous samples, indicating that the stream has a very stable and diverse community present.
 Samples from 2021 showed lower taxa richness than 2019 but remained comparable with earlier years of sampling.
 2022 showed continued improvement.
 We had a record low for average tolerance from the fall Gorge site which also resulted in a record high in IBI scoring from that same site.
 The total tolerance comparison across all years shows a strong increase in intolerant taxa along with a decrease in tolerant taxa.
 Decreasing tolerance values along with stable taxa richness and lower Chironomidae numbers are all great indicators that conditions are improving for Brown's Creek.
 When comparing 2023's results with past numbers for taxa richness, average tolerance and IBI scoring; consistent stable numbers appear to be the trend which is a great sign that no new impairments have been introduced to Brown's Creek and the stream seems to be maintaining a health macroinvertebrate community.
+2024's results remained consistent regarding taxa richness, EPT species and percent Chironomidae and average tolerance.
+MIBI numbers were great this year with both Middle Reach and Gorge coming in above the exceptional use threshold.
+Head waters had a lower MIBI score but still came in consistent with past years.

-Figure 3: Taxa richness values for Brown's Creek samples from 2015 to 2023
+Figure 3: Taxa richness values for Brown's Creek samples from 2015 to 2024